wqeqaasd/IHSGNN/supplement.md

 | IHSGNN    | Macro-F1   | 92.73 ± 0.35        | 64.93 ± 0.65       | 92.78 ± 0.32       | 24.35             |
 | (no ST)   | Micro-F1   | 93.19 ± 0.30        | 67.65 ± 0.60       | 92.75 ± 0.35       |                   |

 Thank you for reviewing our additional experiments.
-We reproduced SlotGAT, SeHGNN, and HiNormer using their source code in a local environment.
+We reproduced SlotGAT, SeHGNN, and HiNormer using their source code and best set in a local environment.
 The experimental results showed that, aside from SlotGAT demonstrating a clear advantage on the ACM dataset (at a significant time cost), IHSGNN maintains a performance advantage on both the DBLP and IMDB datasets.
 Unfortunately, most results fall within the variance range, consistent with the findings of [1].
 Therefore, we included the per-epoch training time on DBLP to further validate our contribution.